My guitar collection - Acoustics

 Strings:

-Like described above, the perfect travel guitar.
+Like described above, the perfect travel guitar, the one I take on the road to Kalaloch and other places..
 Only modification I made was upgrading the bridge pins to black buffalo horn with abalone inlay.
-The fact that you can no longer get them with a hardshell case was not known to me until recently.
+The fact that you can no longer get them with a hardshell case was not known to me until much later; even the 1999 version seemed to have come with a gig bag.
 So I lucked out there I think.
 I tune this puppy a half step lower to reduce the tension on the neck.
 This improved the setup and intonation quite drastically.
 But it makes this small treasure sound amazing: lots of sparkling highs and pronounced bass for balance.
 And when you hear something like that during a Guitar Center Red Tag sale (or whatever their color du jour is), ...